Bnz-0/logiq/docs/Uses_of_logiq.md

 Thanks to this, all method that you can use for a simple qubit work with a much complex state.

-For example the "composition" between quantum states using the tensor product is flexile because `q0` and `q` are both `Qstate`:
+For example the "composition" between quantum states using the tensor product is flexible because `q0` and `q` are both `Qstate`:
 ```python
 q = qbit(1,0) @ qbit(0,1)
 print(q) # +1|01>